nahobbs5/entra-id-cloud-lab/README.md

 - Viewed and interpreted sign-in logs
 - Confirmed MFA challenges were successfully triggered

+### 5. Set Custom Branding
+- Configured a new background image for users
+- Changed the visibility of items in the footer

 ## 🧠 Lessons Learned (Tips & Tricks)
 - **Start with users and groups before configuring apps** Organizing users early makes app assignment and testing much smoother.
 - **Group-based assignments are cleaner than per-user** It’s easier to manage access and test policies when apps are tied to groups instead of individual users.